jorge-ramirez-upm/RepTate/RepTate/docs/source/manual/Theories/React/mixture.rst

     such mixtures is at your own risk!

-On clicking "OK", a save dialogue box is openned, which allows you to save the polymer configuration file.
+On clicking "OK", a save dialogue box is opened, which allows you to save the polymer configuration file.
 All "saved" polymers, in all theories included in the mixture, are saved into the file, with weight fractions adjusted to reflect the weight fractions in the mixture.